carlo-ltk/terraform-demo/README.md

 `terraform import aws_cloudfront_distribution.cf E3187LMRS3KU82`

-Where `E3187LMRS3KU82` is the known ID of the resource (in this case a CloudFront Distribution.
+Where `E3187LMRS3KU82` is the known ID of the resource, in this case a CloudFront Distribution.
 This operation will load the exising resource into the [state](https://www.terraform.io/docs/state/) and link the resource defined in the config file with the exising one so that the setup can be checked against the resource state.

 * Fine tune the resource configuration until a `terraform plan` run will not detect any difference between the exising resource and its configuration.